For people traveling to Afghanistan: if you exit Tajikistan and re-enter, you will need another GBAO permit.

-Extending: In case you got a GBAO permit for just a week (see Bishkek), you can extend it at OVIR.
+In case you got a GBAO permit for a limited time at the embassy, you can extend it at OVIR.
 There are OVIR offices in every city in Tajikistan, some more helpful than others (Khujand, Khorog, Murghab are recommended, Dushanbe is not).
 It seems impossible to extend a GBAO permit for more than 30 days though.
 You will need to get a new permit on a new visa page.

 According to one traveller, extending is unnecessary:” I was traveling with a 7 days permit in gbao area for 15 days, there are many check points, but they only write down my Tajikistan visa number.
 I asked a few soldiers and policemen , they said they only care about visa, I even passed a checkpoint, I just handshake with the police, he didn’t want to check my passport.
 If I knew this before I will not to pay 100 som to get a ugly useless stamp to waste a whole visa page in my passports, I feel less risk traveling in gbao area without this expired permit.”

 All other areas should be covered by the GBAO permit, although it is prudent to check with the Tajik border guards or local travel agent in Khorog before travelling to Zorkul.
-The Sarez permit can be obtained free of charge at the Committee for Emergency Situations at Lohuti Street in Duhanbe, opposite the Tajik Sodirot Bank, or through a tour operator.
+The Sarez permit can be obtained at the Committee for Emergency Situations at Lohuti Street in Duhanbe, opposite the Tajik Sodirot Bank, or through a tour operator.

 For Zorkul, you can obtain the permit in Khorog and Murghab.
 In Murghab, the building is down near the hospital: your homestay provider should be able to point you to the right place.
 Alternatively ask at the tourist information office and they’ll point you in the right direction.